nodejs/node/doc/guides/collaborator-guide.md

     background.
   * Required: A `Reviewed-By: Name <email>` line for each Collaborator who reviewed the change.
-    * Useful for @mentions / contact list if something goes wrong in the PR.
+    * Useful for @mentions / contact list if something goes wrong in the pull request.
     * Protects against the assumption that GitHub will be around forever.

 Other changes may have landed on master since the successful CI run.
 As a